People wonder why there is the Xamarin vs React Native comparison and why this issue is so popular nowadays.

-- Not all Open Source Libraries available.
-For now, the development team can only use components provided by the platform and .NET resources.
+- Not all open-source libraries are available.
+For now, developers can only use components provided by the platform and .NET resources.

 - Problems with 3rd-party tools.
-It has been known, that developers often face a problem trying to integrate third-party solutions.
-So in case, there is a need to implement a specific integration that is not supported by the platform it is advised to go through compatibility guidelines.
+Developers often face a problem trying to integrate third-party solutions.
+So, if there is a need to implement a specific integration that is not supported by the platform, it is advised to go through compatibility guidelines.

-- Native-like performance.
-The "Native" in the name kinda explains it – the user interface is created with the help of native modules and widgets, and sometimes it is even hard to tell if the app is for example native iOS or built with RN.
+- High performance.
+The "Native" in the name explains it – the user interface is created with the help of native modules and widgets, and sometimes it is even hard to tell if the app is, for example, native iOS or built with RN.
 This is one of the main arguments for this platform in the React Native vs Xamarin performance debate.

 - Reusable code.
-In case a business has a web app that is written in React they can create a mobile app with React Native using a large part of that code.
+If a business has a web app written in React, developers can create a mobile app with React Native using a large part of that code.